 President Trump and the Republican Congress seem determined to cut the federal workforce — and, perhaps, to target programs and even individual employees for failing to match Mr. Trump's political agenda.
 Federal employees should not panic: They are protected against unfair action by a wide range of laws, and in some cases by the First Amendment.

-This article by TELG managing principal R. Scott Oswald was published by OZY on January 24, 2017.
+TELG managing principal R. Scott Oswald was published by OZY on January 24, 2017.
 The full article is available at OZY.

 Just How Much Can the President Slash the Federal Workforce?